OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

  * ### **Phase 1 - Programming** <!--*(Fees associated with this phase are discounted at 25%)*-->

 	* Conduct zoning & building code analysis & summary
-	* Measure, model & draft up the existing conditions relative to the scope of work.<!--* If the main building architect can supply an existing CAD/BIM file, less effort would be necessary for this phase.	*-->
+	* Measure, model, and draft up the existing conditions relative to the scope of work.
-		* Along with the 1st floor, we will include the basement and 2nd floor layout as well, as this will dictate what we can or cannot do the 1st floor.
-	* This proposal does not include a site survey--which we will need for this scope of work.
-We assume a survey of the existing site (CAD format) will by supplied by a 3rd party surveyor.  <!--Although one is not necessary in these earlier phases, it's best practices to supply an official survey as early as possible, as it assures the proposed design, as it is laid out on the site, is based on accurate information.
-It eliminates the potential for any surprises and rework further down the line.-->
+	* Although not crucial,  <!-- in these earlier phases--> it's best practice to supply an official survey of the site, <!-- as early as possible--> as it assures the proposed design, as it is laid out on the site, is based on accurate information.
+It eliminates the potential for any surprises and rework further down the line.
-		* Ideally, the survey will include:
+		* Ideally, the survey would include:
 			* building in relation to property lines
 			* easements
 			* utility locations
 			* topographical elevations
-	* Provide 2 diagrammatic floor plan options which will explore ideal layout and adjacencies of the various spaces throughout the project, as well, as their relation to the site.
+	* Provide (2) diagrammatic floor plan options which will explore ideal layout and adjacencies of the various spaces throughout the project, as well, as their relation to the site.
 These design options will address varying approaches in the following criteria.
 	    * Functional relationship of the various spaces
 	    * Code restrictions/requirements
 	    * Structural considerations